- Code MATH1005

 - Unit Value 6 units

 Introduction to discrete mathematics and its use in mathematical modelling.
 Emphasis will be placed on developing facility, technique and use in applications.
-Modelling of processes and phenomena which occur in economics and the physical, environmental and life sciences will be used as a vehicle throughout.
-Topics to be covered include: combinatorics and counting, induction and recurrence relations, graph theory and networks, matrix arithmetic and Markov chains, logic and finite set theory.
+Modelling of processes and phenomena which occur in the physical, environmental and life sciences, especially computer science, will be used as a vehicle throughout.
+Topics to be covered include: logic and set theory, mathematical reasoning, combinatorics and counting, mathematical induction and recurrence relations, graph theory and networks, matrix arithmetic and Markov chains.

 Upon successful completion, students will have the knowledge and skills to:

-1. Recall, invent or interpret examples of motivation for mathematical constructs introduced in the course and used in discrete mathematics as models of processes in the world
+- Recall, invent, interpret examples of motivation for mathematical constructs used in discrete mathematics as models of processes in the world.

-4. Competently perform mathematical calculations in discrete mathematics using methods presented in the course
+- Perform mathematical calculations in discrete mathematics using methods presented in the course.

 Other InformationSecondary School Prerequisite: ACT Mathematical Methods or NSW HSC Mathematics or equivalent.
 (MATH1003 is NOT a prerequisite for this course.)